-The clk{Flash} is usually active simultaneously with the CPU clock, and is used to read and execute code from Flash.
+The clk{Flash} is usually active simultaneously with the CPU clock, and is used to read and execute code from Flash, and read data from EEPROM.

-The clk{Write_Flash} is generated independently, and is used for all Flash write procedures.
-The section "Internal RC Oscillator" on page 35 gives more information about this private clock.
+The clk{Write_Flash} is generated independently, and is used for all Flash and EEPROM write procedures.
+The section "Internal RC Oscillator" on page 42 gives more information about this private clock.